mmatyas/pegasus-docs/docs/dev/install-qt.md

 Now you have the Qt libraries and the Qt Creator IDE installed.

-!!! note "Components on Windows"
+!!! help "Components on Windows"
     On **Windows** you can choose between MinGW and MSVC compiler packages.
-If you're planning to edit the source code and you want to use Visual Studio, you can select the matching MSVC component instead of MinGW.
+If you're planning to use Visual Studio and edit the source code, you can select the matching MSVC component instead of MinGW.

 !!! warning "Embedded"
     These instructions are for **desktop** platforms.
 For embedded devices, you have to compile Qt manually, or use the prebuilt libraries available on Pegasus' GitHub page.
-See [Cross compile Qt](cross-compile-qt.md).
+See the [cross compiling Qt](cross-compile-qt.md) page for more information.

+<br><br>

 # Alternative installations